bridge-codes/bridge/www/docs/data_validation.md

 # Data Validation

-You can validate and process the body, query parameters and headers sent by the client using either the Zod library, the Superstruct or the Yup library library.
-We strongly suggest to use Zod to have best developer experience.
+You have the option to validate and process the body, query parameters, and headers sent by the client using the Zod, Superstruct, or Yup libraries.
+While all three are effective options, we highly recommend using Zod for the best developer experience.

 ## With [Zod](https://github.com/colinhacks/zod)